 Treacle, golden syrup, and a trio of warming ginger adds a flavoursome kick to this classic, autumnal cake from Yorkshire.
 It’s a breeze to bake yet an exquisite, spicy treat to take to any Halloween or Bonfire Night party.

-Preheat the oven to 160c/320f/gas mark 3.
-Grease and line a 22cm square cake tin with baking parchment.
+Preheat the oven to 160c/140c (fan), then grease and line a 22cm square cake tin with baking parchment.

-Place the butter, the syrups, treacle, soft brown sugar and chopped ginger into a large saucepan.
-Gently heat together until the butter has melted.
-Mix the porridge oats, flour and ground ginger together and then stir into the mix.
-Crack the egg into a jug and whisk with the milk then stir these in too.
+Place the butter, syrups, treacle, soft brown sugar and chopped ginger into a large saucepan.
+Gently heat until the butter has melted, then mix the porridge oats, flour and ground ginger together and stir into the mix.

-When just mixed together pour the cake mix into the cake tin, sprinkle a little brown sugar on top and bake for around 40-45 minutes or until the cake feels springy to the touch and there is crust on top.
+Sprinkle a little brown sugar on top and bake for around 40-45 minutes, or until the cake feels springy to the touch and there is golden crust on top.